 Most of us enjoy being warm.
-Just as most of us loathe spine-tingling chill drafts breezing through our home like an annoying badger rifling through the garbage.
-Taking just a few steps to keep your home warmer, aside from cranking up the heat, dramatically slices your energy bills.
+Just as most of us loathe spine-tingling chill drafts breezing through our home like an annoying badger rifling through the garbage. aking just a few steps to keep your home warmer, aside from your caffeinated brews or cranking up the heat, dramatically slices your energy bills.
 Today we’re going beyond the usual—but severely helpful—tips of doubling up on clothing layers and wearing thicker socks.
 Here are several strategies you can use to make your home naturally warmer.

 Even during freezing days, the sun produces heat whenever it is out.
 This is one of the free sources of heat you can utilize – all you have to do is open your curtains during the day.
 Then close your curtains or blinds when the sun sets.
 Doing so also gives your home another layer of warmth, as curtains typically act as another layer of insulation.
 (This is doubly so if you purchase heavy blinds.)

 If pipes are outside, they’re prone to freeze.
 They then have the possibility of bursting or cracking a leak, which can spell disaster for your home – not to mention the repair bills you’ll have to pay for.
 Wrap industry-rated insulation around your hot water pipes to prevent this, as well as save energy.
 This is an easy DIY task that you can do yourself.
 The same principle applies in the unfortunate event that your furnace has run out of fuel and your residence grows cold.